marcocorvi/cave3dgl/README.md

 # Cave3D with OpenGL ES 2.0

-Cave3dgl is a Therion projects 3D visualizer written in C++ using the android native glue.
+Cave3dgl is a Therion/Loch 3D visualizer written in C++ using the android native glue.

 COMPILE and INSTALL:
   You need android sdk, android ndk, and ant.